-There really is no exact science when it comes to monitoring a checking account.
-At the very least, it’s important to check it at least one time per month to look for fraud and fees that were charged to the account, as well as to see how money is being spent.
+There really is no exact science when it comes to how often you should monitor a checking account.
+At the very bare minimum, it’s important to check it at least once per month to look for signs of fraud and fees that were charged to the account, as well as to see how your money is being spent.

 Should You Check Your Bank Account Every Day?